 What doesn’t work:

-- not moving at all (tempting, but you will likely reduce blood flow, slow healing, and feel more sore and stiff)
+• Not moving at all (tempting, but you will likely reduce blood flow, slow healing, and feel more sore and stiff)

-- going right back at it like nothing (see gentle active recovery above!)
+• Going right back at it like nothing (see gentle active recovery above!)

-- stretching (that’s right, static stretching will not make the pain go away)
+• Stretching (that’s right, static stretching will not make the pain go away)

-- fixating and fearing it (mind over matter—trust your body will heal and focus on what you can do)
+• Fixating and fearing it (mind over matter—trust your body will heal and focus on what you can do)

 Firstly, being properly prepared for the possibility of DOMS and working out smart ensures your clients don’t overdo it.

 Of all the suggested techniques, foam-rolling appears to have the most merit and efficacy.
 A 2015 study took a very close look at this and experimented with athletes who served as their own controls.
-They found that foam rolling significantly reduce soreness and improved speed, power, and muscular endurance scores when employed post-exercise.
+They found that foam rolling significantly reduced soreness and improved speed, power, and muscular endurance scores when employed post-exercise.

 References